yzjedu/lab-11-hazel_theresa_oreoluwa/algorithm.md

 return: none
 Algorithm:
 1. For line in user_list:
-   2. split line by space
+   2. split line by "   " and store as words
+   3. for each word in words:
+      4. set an empty string as decoded word
+      5. for each item in word:
-3. For item in user_list:
+         6. if item in dictionary
-   4. item equals dictionary[item]
+         7. Set translated word to equal dictionary[item]
+      8. append translated word to a line
+   9. append line to list
-5. return user_list
+   10. return list.

 Function 5
 name:write_user_list_to_file